-- a. have a high school diploma or GED, or for approved programs, have passed an Ability-to-Benefit test. - b. be enrolled as a regular student in an eligible program leading to a degree or certificate; - c. be a U.S. citizen or eligible non-citizen; - d. be making satisfactory academic progress; - not owe a refund on a federal grant or be in default on a federal educational loan; - f. be registered with selective service if required; - e. must not possess a Bachelor's degree from any foreign or U.S. college
+- a. have a high school diploma or GED; - b. be enrolled as a regular student in an eligible program leading to a degree or certificate; - c. be a U.S. citizen or eligible non-citizen; - d. be making satisfactory academic progress; - e. not owe a refund on a federal grant or be in default on a federal educational loan; - f. be registered with selective service if required; - g. must not possess a Bachelor's degree from any foreign or U.S. college